Mr-Sarmad/Summer_25_Sarmad/README.md

 ## 📚 Overview

 This repository contains scripts, datasets, and notebooks developed during my **Summer 2025 Internship**.
-The internship combines Python programming, biological data analysis, and the basics of machine learning in bioinformatics.
+The internship combines Python programming, biological data analysis, and the basics of machine learning in bioinformatics.And alot of tasks and projects.

 ---